-- Colleges and universities may establish a policy to charge a fee for student applications, consistent with Board Policy 3.4 and System Procedure 3.4.1.
-The local college or university policy must list situations in which students are not charged this fee. - Undergraduate or graduate application fees may be assessed at each college or university to all credit-seeking applicants.
-Students denied enrollment to the college or university due to program size limitations or closure must receive a refund of this fee.
+- 1. Colleges and universities may establish a policy to charge a fee for student applications, consistent with board policy 3.4 and system procedure 3.4.1.
+The local college or university policy shall list situations in which students are not charged this fee. - 2.
+Undergraduate or graduate application fees may be assessed at each college or university to all credit-seeking applicants.
+Students denied enrollment to the college or university due to program size limitations or closure shall receive a refund of this fee.